-Building an import-export business in Thailand is considered as a major step to take towards success in your career.
+Building an import-export business in Thailand is considered a major step to take towards success in your career.
 Thailand gives you a wide range of opportunities to start your own dream global business.
-But, before starting up a business you need to take care of certain steps in order to make you venture a grand success.
+But, before starting up a business you need to take care of certain steps to make your venture a grand success.

-I give you a wide explanation on each of the step read on!
+I give you a wide explanation of each of the steps read on!

 5 Steps To Build Your Import – Export Business in Thailand

 1- DECIDE WHAT BUSINESS ARE YOU WILLING TO SET UP

 As mentioned earlier, Thailand is the land of opportunities giving you a chance to set up a business of your own.
 But, the first thing that should be considered is what type of business do you want to set up?

 When deciding on the business you will have to keep in mind not only the profit but also the risks your business might be facing.
 Depending on these factors decide wisely and think over which business can you handle in the booming market of Thailand.

 2- GET YOUR BUSINESS REGISTERED WITH THE GOVERNMENT